Appearance

 - What it means: Heavy distribution.
 The sector is breaking down technically and dragging down portfolio returns.
 Capital should be reallocated elsewhere until the sector moves into the Improving quadrant.

 Sector rotation is not about day-trading.
-It is a macro-layer decision tool.
+It is a macro-layer decision tool that helps investors understand whether capital flows support or challenge a stock idea.